 If evangelical Christians have the equivalent of a “sacred cow,” it must be foreign missions.
-At the risk of martyrdom, I hereby declare that it’s time to slay that cow (or at least herd it into a different pasture!).
+At the risk of martyrdom, I hereby declare that it’s time to slay that cow (or at least herd it into different pastures)!

 The Real Story